Happy0/ssb-chess/README.md

 * [Mithriljs](https://mithril.js.org/) is used for rendering the pages.
 * [Chessground](https://github.com/ornicar/chessground) is used for the board and pieces widget and animating the moves.
 * [Scalachessjs](https://github.com/veloce/scalachessjs) is used for move validation and check / end condition detection.
-* [ssb Embedded Chat](https://github.com/happy0/ssb-embedded-chat) is used for the chatroom to allow the players to chat during their game.
+* [Embedded Chat](https://github.com/happy0/ssb-embedded-chat) is used for the chatroom to allow the players to chat during their game.

 # Protocol

+Note: since this is built on a peer 2 peer protocol, messages may be corrupted or deliberately misleading to cheat. ssb-chess doesn't validate that the client agrees a post is valid yet as it assumes your friends can be trusted.

 ## Send an Invitation to Play
 Type `chess_invite`